hapax/hapax.github.io/assets/teaching.md

 The BCPE sand pile model shows how slopes in time and space interact, and leads to the insight that the rolling layer travels like a wave down a standing cone at the angle of repose.
-I think this is rather nice, and clearly outside the scrubland, but there's a spectacular twist to the story of sand piles if we consider *discrete* models.
+I think this is rather nice, and clearly beyond the scrubland.
+But there's a spectacular twist to the story of sand piles if we consider *discrete* models.
 I won't delve into the details, though I think they could form